mehulagg/gitlab/doc/administration/packages/container_registry.md

 ## Configure storage for the Container Registry

 NOTE:
-You can use the object versioning to preserve, retrieve, and restore every version of every object stored in your buckets.
+For storage backends that support such a feature, you can use object versioning to preserve, retrieve, and restore the non-current versions of every object stored in your buckets.
 However, this may result in higher storage usage and costs.
+Due to how the registry operates, image uploads are first stored in a temporary path and then transferred to a final location.
+For object storage backends, including S3 and GCS, this transfer is achieved with a copy followed by a delete.
+Therefore, with object versioning enabled, despite being deleted, temporary upload artifacts are kept around as non-current versions, increasing the storage bucket size.
+You should configure an object lifecycle policy with your storage provider to ensure that non-current versions are deleted after a given amount of time.

 You can configure the Container Registry to use various storage backends by configuring a storage driver.
 By default the GitLab Container Registry